woicip/onlyme-gql-sql/README.md

 # onlyme-gql-sql
-Only Me - GraphQL with SQL
+OnlyMe GraphQL with SQL as database